-Why Systems Beat Feelings Every Time
+Why Discipline Systems Beat Feelings for Men 35 and Over

 Motivation runs out.
 Every single time.

 You wake up fired up on Monday.
 By Wednesday, you're negotiating.
 By Friday, you've quit.
+This is true for men 35 and over especially—discipline systems beat the motivation model because they don't depend on feelings.

 That's not a character flaw.
 That's biology.

 Feelings are weather.
 They change hourly.
 You can't build a life on weather.
+Discipline systems build reliability regardless of whether you feel like it.
+That's the difference between men who quit and men who keep going.

 What a System Actually Is